wejs/docs/docs/theming/README.md

 # We.js theming

 Change the visual and structure of your project in html response (default response)

 Themes can override default plugin templates to change html structures or CSS class

 We.js theme is a npm module

-By default we.js has two kinds of themes, the **app** and **admin** theme.
+By default we.js has on kind of theme, the **app** theme but is possible to set themes for specific contexts like one theme for each user or each event.

-The admin theme will be used in /admin pages and the app theme will be used in other routes

 Avaible in: **we-plugin-view**